Irma Adlawan: Reception

+Writing for the Philippine Entertainment Portal, Jocelyn Valle opined that Adlawan's performance in the drama film Edna (2014) was effective and praised her ability to create her character with "believability, consistency, and sympathy".

 Personal life

 Adlawan married actor/writer/director Dennis Marasigan, whom she met during their time at the UP and with whom she has four children.
 He has directed her in several of his films: Sa North Diversion Road, Tukso, and Vox Populi.
 They are separated.